caralin2018/MengyaoLin/content/about.md

 title: About
 ---

 This is Mengyao Lin.
-You could contact with me via e-mail.
+Please feel free to contact me if you have any questions or comments.
 My e-mail address is <linmengyao777@gmail.com>.

 <center>
 <img src="https://github.com/caralin2018/IMG/raw/master/learning.jpg">